-When NCATS requests clarification on a prior approval request package, should the institution resend only the questioned/corrected documents?
+When NCATS requests clarification on a prior approval request, should the institution resend only the questioned/corrected documents?

 Yes.
-Only the pertinent documents should be sent in in response to the request via the eRA HSS module.
+Only the pertinent documents or attachments should be submitted in response to the request via the eRA HSS module.

 Is prior approval required for studies that have been determined by the IRB to fall under Human Subjects Research Exemption 4 (45 CFR 46.101)?

-For human subjects research studies that meet the criteria for Exemption 4 under 45 CFR part 46.101(b), the investigator must (1) notify NCATS that the study is planned and (2) submit to NCATS the Exemption 4 determination.
+For human subjects research studies that meet the criteria for Exemption 4 under 45 CFR part 46.101(b), the investigator must submit the request via the eRA HSS with the Exemption 4 determination.
 The completed NCATS Human Subjects Research Prior Approval Addendum, as an attachment in HSS Section 5.1, is required.